Experimental Javascript

 coding course for The New School

-Experimental JavaScript is an online creative coding course I created for the New School.
+Experimental JavaScript is an online creative coding course I created for The New School.
 The curriculum covers exciting web technologies, including: kinetic typography, 3D modeling, signal visualization, custom shaders, and WebAR.
 Over the course of four months, I produced detailed course plans, assignments, demos, lectures, and interviews with professionals in the field.
 For more information on my instructional approach, view my teaching statement.

 • teaching